hat is Air Entraining Admixtures or Agents

 Following is the list of Air Entrained Admixtures Agents that are used for making air-entrained concrete.

-• vegetable and animal fats and oils, such as tallow, olive oil, and fatty acids such as stearic and oleic acids.
+- vegetable and animal fats and oils, such as tallow, and olive oil, and fatty acids such as stearic and oleic acids.

-• Different types of wetting agents such as alkali salts or sulphated and sulphonated organic compounds.
+- Different types of wetting agents such as alkali salts or sulfated and sulfonated organic compounds.

-• Miscellaneous materials such as the sodium salts of petroleum sulphonic acids, hydrogen agents here are a number of air-entraining admixtures or agents available in the market.
+- Miscellaneous materials such as the sodium salts of petroleum sulphonic acids, and hydrogen agents here are a number of air-entraining admixtures or agents available in the market.

-The common Air Entrained Admixtures are T peroxide and aluminium powder, etc. out gents United States are Vinsol resin, Darex, N lair, Airalon, Orvus, Teepol, Petrosan, and Cheecol.
+The common Air Entrained Admixtures are T peroxide and aluminium powder, etc. In gents United States are Vinsol resin, Darex, N lair, Airalon, Orvus, Teepol, Petrosan, and Cheecol.

 However, the advantages of the use of air-entrained concrete have been realized for the construction of multi-purpose dams.